Sunday Arrival Process

 Detailed information about camp fees can be found on the Camp Fees page.

-Accident Insurance-All troops attending camp are required to carry current accident insurance for their unit.
-Proof of insurance is required upon arrival at camp.
+Accident Insurance – All troops attending camp are required to carry current accident insurance for their unit.
 Documentation is only needed for units in Councils who do not provide blanket coverage for their units.

-Bicycles in Camp-Scouts may only bring bikes for the Mountain Biking program.
-Scouts may not ride around camp except as part of this program and must submit their bike to inspection by the Adventure Sports director.
-Leaders may bring a bike to ride around camp but must observe the 5 MPH camp speed limit, must submit their bike to inspection at the request of the Camp or Adventure Sports Director.
+Bicycles in Camp – Anyone riding a bike must wear a helmet.
+Scouts may only bring bikes for the Mountain Biking program.
+Scouts may not ride around camp except as part of this program, and must submit their bike to inspection by the Adventure Sports Director.
+Leaders may bring a bike to ride around camp, but must observe the 5 MPH camp speed limit, and must submit their bike to inspection at the request of the Camp or Adventure Sports Director.
 Leaders may not ride after dark.

-Daily Inspections-A safety checklist is provided to your unit, and your junior leadership is advised to inspect their camp each day for the items listed on it.
+Daily Inspections – A safety checklist is provided to your unit, and your junior leadership is required to inspect their camp each day for the items listed on it.
 The Camp Commissioner Staff may also conduct safety inspections of your campsite daily and as needed.

 Fishing Licenses – Campers 16 and over who wish to fish at Ockanickon are required by state law to have a fishing license.
 These are available through the state web page and through some local merchants located approximately 25 minutes from camp.

-Illegal Drugs & Alcohol in Camp-Illegal drugs and alcohol are prohibited on camp property.
+Illegal Drugs & Alcohol in Camp – Illegal drugs and alcohol are prohibited on camp property.
 The use of or the possession of any illegal drugs or alcohol on camp property will result in immediate expulsion from the property.
 Local and state authorities will be contacted.
-All prescription medication must be kept with the Health Officer who may grant exceptions for fast-acting drugs for severe conditions like Epipens, fast-acting inhalers and emergency heart medication..
+All prescription medication must be kept with the Health Officer, or locked in an approved container in your campsite.

 Knives & Axes in Camp-Those Scouts using knives and axes at camp will be required to carry a Totin’ Chip card signifying that they have completed a basic axe and knife safety course.
 Sheath knives are not permitted in camp.
 The purchase of knives at the Trading Post requires the possession of a current Totin’ Chip card.

 Leaving Camp-Anyone, Scout or leader, who is leaving camp MUST first check out at the Camp Office (or at Totem Lodge with the Duty Officer, between 5PM & 8AM) and check in upon returning.
-Scouts are not permitted to leave camp unless they are signed out by their adult leader at the Camp Office in the presence of either parent or legal guardian.
+Scouts are not permitted to leave camp unless they are signed out by their adult leader at the Camp Office in the presence of a parent or legal guardian.
 All visitors picking up Scouts at camp must also sign in and sign out.
+Remind parents that this process can take some time and to plan accordingly.

 Liquid Fuels in Camp-Liquid fuel such as white gas, unleaded gas, or kerosene must be stored in a lockable non-flammable container.